 All the menus with prices are in there, so you can look ahead of time to determine a food budget.

-7. Purchase Souvenirs in Advance
+8. Purchase Souvenirs in Advance

 You can purchase Wizarding World robes or themed attire or shirts in advance.
 Not only will you save money, but you can wear them to the park to make your photos and experience extra special.
 Look online or at Etsy shops (or even Amazon) for toadally cool options that will cost you a fraction of what you'd pay in the park.
 Save your in-park spending for things you cannot get anywhere else, such as an interactive wand to cast spells or a Power-Up Band to interact in Super Nintendo World.
-If you already have a wand from Universal Orlando, bring it with you as it works in Hollywood too!
+If you already have a wand or Power-Up Band from Universal Orlando, bring it with you as it works in Hollywood too!

-8. Save on Games
+9. Save on Games

 If you have a gamer like our Tad, who loves to play carnival-type games in the park, or a toddler like Lily, who doesn't like to lose, here's a tip: There are some games that guarantee a winner every time.
 That way if you play, you'll at least get something for your money!